Yoliswa Yako

-Yoliswa Nomampondomise Yako (born 22 March 1983) is a South African politician from the Eastern Cape who serves as a Member of the National Assembly of South Africa.
+Yoliswa Nomampondomise Yako (born 22 March 1983) is a South African politician from the Eastern Cape who served as a Member of the National Assembly of South Africa.
 She took office as an MP on 3 September 2018.
-Yako was previously a PR councillor of the Nelson Mandela Bay Metropolitan Municipality and the chairperson of the municipality's Municipal Public Accounts Committee (MPAC).
+Before that, Yako was a PR councillor of the Nelson Mandela Bay Metropolitan Municipality and the chairperson of the municipality's Municipal Public Accounts Committee (MPAC).
 Yako is a member of the Economic Freedom Fighters.

 Background

 Yako was born on 22 March 1983.
 She joined the Economic Freedom Fighters in 2014 and was elected as a councillor of the Nelson Mandela Bay Metropolitan Municipality in August 2016.
 In 2018, she was elected chairperson of the municipality's Municipal Public Accounts Committee (MPAC).

 Parliamentary career

 On 3 September 2018, Yako was sworn in as a Member of the National Assembly of South Africa for the EFF, succeeding Vuyokazi Ketabahle.
 Nosipho Ncana replaced her as a Nelson Mandela Bay councillor.
 Yako was assigned to the Portfolio Committee on Mineral Resources.
 She delivered her maiden speech on the #FeesMustFall activists, who were either imprisoned or expelled from university.

 Yako was elected to a full term as an MP in May 2019.
 On 27 June 2019, she received her new committee assignments.
+Yako was ranked too low on the EFF national list to be returned to parliament following the 2024 general election.
+However, multiple prospective EFF MPs declined their seats in the National Assembly which led to Yako returning to Parliament.
+She later resigned in July 2024.